 |Opening Date||11/18/2022 08:00:00 AM|

-This examination is being given to fill one vacancy in the Road Maintenance Division of the San Joaquin County Public Works Department and to establish an eligible list which may be used to fill future vacancies in the Roads or Channel Maintenance Divisions.
-The initial certification may be a department promotional.
+This examination is being given to fill vacancies only within the Solid Waste Division of the San Joaquin County Public Works Department and to establish an eligible list which may be used to fill future vacancies in this division.

 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.